Hitham2496/Hitham2496.github.io/_pages/about.md

 Additionally, I have consistently demonstrated strong commitment to engaging with **outreach** initiatives to make science as **inclusive** and **accessible** as possible.

-I have submitted my PhD thesis as of 31 May 2023 and seek to develop my skills with a **challenging** and **rewarding** career in software engineering and/or data science in industry, following my VIVA examination in July 2023.
+I have submitted my PhD thesis as of 31 May 2023 and seek to develop my skills with a **challenging** and **rewarding** career in software engineering and/or data science in industry, following my VIVA examination in September 2023.

 The work I would find most fulfilling would be research and innovation for pioneering companies in fields that produce a positive impact on the world.